Alaska governor’s race open after incumbent bowed out

-ANCHORAGE, Alaska (AP) — Alaska likely will have a new governor after Tuesday’s election, with Gov. Bill Walker having bowed out of the race.
+ANCHORAGE, Alaska (AP) — Alaska voters will decide a governor’s race that was upended when Gov. Bill Walker dropped his re-election bid.

-The major contenders are Democrat Mark Begich, a former Anchorage mayor and one-term U.S. senator, and Republican Mike Dunleavy, a former state senator.
+The major contenders in Tuesday’s election are Democrat Mark Begich, a former Anchorage mayor and one-term U.S. senator, and Republican Mike Dunleavy, a former state senator.
 Both expected a tight race.

-But Dunleavy said he felt good about his chances and expected help in his get-out-the-vote efforts: his campaign manager said robocalls would go out from President Donald Trump and Vice President Mike Pence.
+But Dunleavy said he felt good about his chances and expected help in his get-out-the-vote efforts.
+His campaign manager said robocalls were planned on Dunleavy’s behalf from President Donald Trump and Vice President Mike Pence.

+Meanwhile, Begich’s campaign on Tuesday sent out an email from former Vice President Joe Biden, who encouraged Begich supporters to vote.

 Most Read Nation & World Stories